Fear Factory: Second return, internal disputes, and Mechanize (2009–2011)

 Fear Factory featuring Bell and Cazares was due to make its live debut on June 21 at the Metalway Festival in Zaragoza, Spain.
 However, the show was canceled "at the last minute", apparently because of the legal complications referenced by Herrera.
 The rest of that lineup's planned performances in mid-2009, which included a tour of the United Kingdom, Germany, Australia, and New Zealand that August, had also been canceled.
 The group said they canceled the tour to finish writing and recording the next Fear Factory album.
 Despite the canceled performances in Europe, they performed some shows in December in South American countries including Argentina, Chile, and Brazil.

-During an interview on June 23, 2009, Cazares said he could never have a working relationship with Raymond and Wolbers again, saying they were too money-driven and criticized the music they recorded on Archetype for being too similar to the band's earlier output.
+During an interview on June 23, 2009, Cazares said he could never have a working relationship with Herrera and Wolbers again, saying they were too money-driven and criticized the music they recorded on Archetype for being too similar to the band's earlier output.
 Despite ongoing issues between the two parties, the new Fear Factory went ahead with the recording process.
 In late July 2009, a short video shot with a cell telephone showed Cazares recording drum tracks with longtime contributor Rhys Fulber.
 On November 6, 2009, blabbermouth.net said a new album, Mechanize, would be released on February 9, 2010, on Candlelight Records.
 On November 8, 2009, Fear Factory released a track titled "Powershifter" on YouTube.
 On November 10, 2009, Bell announced the track list for Mechanize, along with an explanation of each song.

 In January 2010, Fear Factory played in Australia and New Zealand tour on the Big Day Out tour, playing their first Australian dates since 2005 on January 17 at Parklands Showgrounds on Queensland's Gold Coast.
 Fear Factory released Mechanize on February 5, 2010, and began a U.S. tour titled "Fear Campaign Tour 2010", in late March.
 In August 2010, the band headlined the Brutal Assault open air festival in Czech Republic.
 In September 2010, Fear Factory toured Australia, New Zealand, and Tokyo as the opening act for Metallica.
 The New Zealand concerts were in Christchurch, two shows that were brought about by a petition sent to Metallica asking them to visit New Zealand's second-largest city.
 After the 2010 Canterbury earthquake, the South Island concerts were in doubt, but on September 15, 2010, an official announced the CBS Arena had escaped harm and both shows went ahead.